BrianBock/ENPM661-Project-5/README.md

 The other modes have the blue cars in carefully handpicked locations, placed for the right combination of difficulty and feasibility.
 They were all designed to be solvable, with at least one valid path.
 There is also a random mode, which generates a random number of blue cars in random locations on a road of random length.
 There is no check for or guarantee that the produced world will be solvable, but you're welcome to try it anyway.
 Change `gameMode` in `game.py` to "Random".

 ## World Builder
 Want to build your own track?
 You can! `worldbuilder.py` is a version of the game that lets you place blue cars wherever you want.
+Make your own difficulty label, and then run the worldbuilder.
+Use the arrow keys to move the camera around, and then left click where ever you want a car.
 Blue cars auto snap to the nearest lane midline so they are always centered on their lane.
-Use the arrow keys to move the camera around, and then left click where ever you want a car.
 There isn't an easy way to remove erronous cars, so be careful where you click.
 When you're done, hit 'Q' to save and exit.
 The next time you load the game with that difficulty mode, all of your cars will be where you placed them.
 You can also change the road length at the top of this file.

 ## View Modes